Minor, Division of Humanities

 A practicum of theatre crafts and techniques involved in dance production, including lighting, sound, set and costume design and construction, makeup, stage-management, and filming dance.
 Includes choreography, production, and performance of student and faculty works, both on and off campus.

 313. Ballet III: Advanced Ballet

 Further development of ballet technique including differentiation between classical and modern forms; investigates Cecchetti, Russian/Vaganova, Bournonville/Royal Danish Ballet styles; and emphasizes clean line, technique, and vocabulary.
 Teaching methods and solo and group choreography are explored.
 Some reading, research, and writing required.
-[May not be taken without having taken Ballet II except by permission of instructor.]
+Prerequisite: Ballet II or permission of the instructor.

 328. Modern Dance III – Advanced Modern

 Continued practice in technique of modern and contemporary movement skills, including approaches to various styles, emphasizing the body as an instrument of expression and techniques for increasing kinesthetic sensitivity.
 If taken for academic credit, concert attendance, writing assignments, and solo and group choreography are required.
-[May not be taken without having taken Modern Dance II except by permission of instructor.]
+Prerequisite: Modern Dance II or permission of the instructor.